HabibNaeimi/FuzzyClustring/README.md

 - Algorithm implementation in MATLAB.

-This programm developed as a course project for Fuzzu systems course by Habibollah Naeimi.
+This program was developed as a course project for Fuzzy systems course by Habibollah Naeimi.